Registration windows and tools reference

 Navigating images

-• The location of your cursor is represented as a yellow ball in all four viewing panels.
+• The location of the cursor in either Slice panel (i.e., Experiment Slice or Atlas Slice) is represented as a yellow ball in the 3D panels on the left.

-• Hover your mouse on a panel to make it active; the panel label (e.g., experiment slice for the top right panel) is highlighted in bright green to indicate that the panel is active.
+• Hover the mouse on a panel to make it active; the panel label (e.g., Experiment slice for the top right panel) is highlighted in bright green to indicate that the panel is active.

 • Move the slice display using the 3D Slice Scroll tool located on the right side of the NeuroInfo window.
 Note that you can move the tool if desired; it is a dockable window.